AwakerMhy/HeO/README.md

 ## Demo
 ![demo](src/demo.jpg)
 The ***Heat Diffusion Optimization (HeO)*** framework.
 The efficiency of searching a key in a dark room is significantly improved by employing navigation that utilizes heat emission from the key.
 In our framework, heat diffusion transforms the target function of a combinatorial optimization problem into different versions while preserving the location of the optima.
-Therefore, the gradient information of these transformed functions cooperatively help to optimize the original target function..
+Therefore, the gradient information of these transformed functions cooperatively help to optimize the original target function.

 ## Requirement
 - Python 3.7